Krillh/Airzlinshire/Kingdoms/The First Kingdom/The Ziiv Contract.md

 **Section 2:** Trade
 0. A combined market system shall be made.
 This allows for easy flow of resources and help between cities.
 Taxes shall be made to help fair trade.
-1. Artisans and craftsmen shall be encouraged to share their skills and knowledge, fostering innovation and economic growth across the Kingdom.
+1. Artisans and craftsmen shall be encouraged to share their skills and knowledge.
+This will help invention and trade growth in the whole Kingdom.

+**Section 3:** Safety and Defense
+0. Each city shall contribute to a combined defense force to protect against other threats.
+The Supreme Leader shall manage strategic planning and deployment.